8 Tips for Building a Security Culture

 You’ll hear many different answers to those questions, but here I’d like to discuss some practical things that I’ve seen work for customers and colleagues.

 What follows are eight pieces of advice for planning, creating, and deploying an ambitious security awareness program.
-Whether or not full-blown culture change is your goal, you’ll likely find something to take home here.
+Whether or not full-blown security culture change is your goal, you’ll likely find something to take home here.

 Emphasize the Value in the Awareness Spend